Progressive International: Gaza war

 The Progressive International has been critical of the Gaza war and characterizes Israel's actions in Gaza as a genocide.
 In early 2025, it prompted the creation of the Hague Group, an alliance of states with the aim of upholding international humanitarian law; the group hosted an emergency conference in July 2025 to take concrete measures in order to stop the genocide.

+China

+On September 4, 2024, Council members of the Progressive International published a collective statement opposing the "Cold War" against China by the United States.

+Iran

+The Cabinet of the Progressive International denounced Israel's bombing of Iran in June 2026, stating "A war on Iran threatens to have catastrophic consequences for the peoples of the region — and the world."

 Members

 Progressive International is made up of member organizations that are political parties or movements.
 Member media organizations participate in the wire service.